People's behavior does not have to be goal-directed

 even tho an alternative policy would be beneficial to no

-individual in this system may not even have 'er extrinsic
+therefore the worst-off individual in this system may not even have 'er

 reasonable decisions, it is 'essentially equivalent to the

-expected-utility maximization principle' --as has been said.
-When
+expected-utility maximization principle' — as has been said.

-we have come full circle; that is, we are then back in the
+(maximization), we have come full circle; that is, we are back, then,

 neutralization which count.